 Northumberland County Council ("the Council") is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.

 The Council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the ways in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.

 In discharging this overall responsibility, the Council is responsible for ensuring that there is a sound system of governance in place.
-Governance incorporates the system of internal control which facilitates the effective exercise of its functions, and which includes arrangements for the management of risk.
+Governance incorporates the system of internal control which facilitates the effective exercise of its functions, and which 26 includes arrangements for the management of risk.

 The Council has approved and adopted a local code of corporate governance, which is consistent with the principles of the CIPFA/SOLACE Framework "Delivering Good Governance in Local Government".
 The statement explains how the Council has complied with the code, and also how it meets the requirements of regulation 4(2) of the Accounts and Audit Regulations 2003 as amended by the Accounts and Audit (Amendment) (England) Regulations 2006 in relation to the publication of a statement on internal control.
-It is planned to review and update this document in 2010-2011, using a cross-functional team.